-According to Left Behind series, the return of Jesus Christ actually takes place in two phases.
+Answer: According to Left Behind series, the return of Jesus Christ takes place in two phases.
 First, Jesus returns silently and secretly to take away the believers.
 This begins the “seven-year period called the Tribulation.”
-During the Tribulation, the Antichrist rises to enforce the mark of the beast.
-Then, at the end of the Tribulation, the Lord comes back visibly, which is called Christ’s “glorious appearing.”
+During the Tribulation, the Antichrist enforces the mark of the beast.
+At the end of the Tribulation, the Lord comes back visibly, which is called Christ’s “glorious appearing.”
 So, according to Left Behind, the rapture comes first, and then, seven years later, is the second coming of Jesus Christ at the end of the world.

-There are three basic concepts that stand out in this teaching:
+There are three basic concepts for “the Secret Rapture”

-Now let’s test these three concepts with what the Bible teaches:
+Now let’s test these three concepts with the Bible:

 “The Lord shall roar from on high, and utter his voice from his holy habitation; he shall mightily roar upon his habitation; he shall give a shout, as they that tread the grapes, against all the inhabitants of the earth.
 A noise shall come even to the ends of the earth; for the Lord hath a controversy with the nations, he will plead with all flesh; he will give them that are wicked to the sword, saith the Lord.
 Thus saith the Lord of hosts, Behold, evil shall go forth from nation to nation, and a great whirlwind shall be raised up from the coasts of the earth.
 And the slain of the Lord shall be at that day from one end of the earth even unto the other end of the earth: they shall not be lamented, neither gathered, nor buried; they shall be dung upon the ground” (Jeremiah 25:30-33).

 Paul said this tremendous “day of the Lord” will finally arrive like “a thief in the night” (1 Thessalonians 5:2).
 Many interpret this to mean that Jesus will come like a silent thief to steal believers out of this world.
 Then the saints will disappear silently from all over the world.
-Yet is this really what Paul is saying?
+But is that what Paul is saying?

 Paul wrote: “For yourselves know perfectly that the day of the Lord so cometh as a thief in the night.
 For when they shall say, Peace and safety; then sudden destruction cometh upon them, as travail upon a woman with child; and they shall not escape” (1 Thessalonians 5:2-3).
 Paul is simply saying that Jesus’ coming as a “thief in the night” does not mean He will come quietly and invisibly to steal believers out of this world, as is taught in Left Behind.
 Rather, it means He will come unexpectedly, bringing “sudden destruction” upon the unsaved.
 It is not secret, only sudden.